seL4/docs/Hardware/index.md

 develop software.
 Note that feature support is then limited by the simulator.
 See the QEMU [Arm](qemu-arm-virt.html) and [RISCV](qemu-riscv-virt.html) targets and the [simulation instructions for sel4test](../projects/sel4test/#running-it) for x86 for how to run seL4 using QEMU.
+Some hardware platforms support the `SIMULATION=1` option --- this will be marked on the respective platform page and will generally be good enough to run most of the seL4 test suite, but QEMU usually does not provide enough hardware device implementation to build more complex systems in the simulated environment.

 ### Not in the lists above?